mbellucio/poe-never-offline/README.md

 note: This Script is meant to be used in the hideout,<br>
 due to the afk timer of the game being higher there.<br>
-if you need to use this in any other place, adjust the time<br>
+if you need to use this in any other place, alter the timer<br>
-in the script, adjusting it to your needs.<br><br>
+on the script, adjusting it to your needs.<br><br>
 Now you are all set, just run the script!